DouniaBK/Welcome-to-Algeria/README.md

 ### **Mobile Testing**

-  * The site was tested personally on IOS and Android using Chrome and Safari going through all pages and functions.
+  * The site was tested personally on IOS and Android using Chrome and Safari going through all pages and functions
+  * The responsiveness has been adjusted for different screens including mobile screens
+  * The attribute *playsinline* has been added to the video background tag to play in mobile screens

 ### **Desktop Testing**

-   * The site was tested by different people on Chrome where it has innitially been developed.
+   * The site was tested by different people on Chrome where it has innitially been developed

-stray tag in the footer
-Too many descriptions
-id vs class
-map tested
-delete unecessary images
+   * The site has continuously been tested on Edge by friends

+### Accessibility

+  * The overall performance of the site has been tested using Lighthouse and the site has passed the accessibility test.

+    SCREENSHOT LIGHTHOUSE

+## Bugs

+ ### Known Bugs

+  * The video background takes 1.9s to load and even longer with slow connection

+ ### Fixed Bugs

+  * The gallery loaded really slowly so i compressed all the photos including the video background.
+  * The video background didnt play in mobile chrome and Safari so the attribute *playsinline* has been added to the video tag
+  * The bullet list item showed next to the footer icons in small screens so it was fixed by adjusting the media queries for small screens
+  * Navigation bar and the logo touched in small screens.
+Fixed by grouping them in one div and then adjusted the size in the media queries
+  * A logo subtitle was used at first but to maintain a minimalistic design in small screens as well, it has been removed
+  * The iframe link provided by google comes with style which interefered with the css styling.
+Fixed by removing all html style in the Iframe
+  * Icons didnt appear until multiple kits were added

+# Deployment

+* The site was deployed to GitHub following the code institute video instructions
+   1. Go to the Settings page of the repository
+   2. Scroll down to the Github Pages section
+   3. Select the Master Branch as the source and Confirm the selection
+   4. After a minute or two and it should be live for viewing.
+[Your will find the link here](https://douniabk.github.io/Project-1-Welcome-to-Algeria/)

+# Credits and Contact

+### Content
+* Some of the information about the Algerian desert has been taken from [Zeribavoyage](https://www.zeribavoyage.com/circuit-desert-sahara/) and [algeria.com](https://www.algeria.com/)
+* The social media links code is from the Love Running project
+* The images and the video background have been taken from Pexels